-Customer spotlights and testimonials are docu-style videos where you interview a customer or partner business and let them tell the world in their own words what they like or liked about working with your company.
+Customer spotlights and testimonials are documentary-style videos where you interview a customer or partner business and let them tell the world in their own words what they like or liked about working with your company.

 Even if the team video you create is more fun and spirited than emotional or inspirational, it’s still good to go through this process.
 You never know what perfect nugget of marketing gold you might capture via a six-second sound bite that your team might have otherwise withheld or not even thought of without being put on the spot.

 Plus, whether you’re interviewing customers or employees, by letting your subjects tell you what they value about you in their own words, you can often see a genuine reflection of the company and culture you’ve created.
 You might learn some things you didn’t even realize – for better or for worse – by asking them these questions.